 Engine oil lubricates internal components and parts, and removes debris from them.
 Since your ATV was designed to regularly encounter dirt, sand and mud, it's good practice to replace the oil at least once every season.
 If you're not sure how often to change the oil on your ATV, check the owner's manual or always remember this rule of thumb: when in doubt, change it out.
-Watch the video below to see how to change the oil on a Polaris Sportsman 850.

 2. Forget to Clean or Replace the Air Filter